Go, Go, Second Time Virgin: Cast

-Background
+Production

 Kōji Wakamatsu had worked for Nikkatsu studios between 1963 and 1965, and directed 20 exploitation films during that time.
 When his pink film Secrets Behind the Wall (壁の中の秘事) (1965) ran afoul of the government, Wakamatsu quit Nikkatsu to form his own production company.
 His independent films of the late 1960s were very low-budget, but often artistically done works, usually concerned with sex and extreme violence mixed with political messages.
 Some critics have suggested that these films were an intentional provocation to the government, in order to generate free publicity resulting from censorship controversies.
 According to Patrick Macias, "No one had up to that point, or since, filmed porn with as overtly politically radical and aesthetically avant-garde an agenda as Wakamatsu had."

 These films were usually produced for less than 1,000,000 yen (about $5,000), necessitating extreme cost-cutting measures including location shooting, single-takes, and natural lighting.
 Usually predominantly in black and white, Wakamatsu occasionally uses bursts of color in these films for theatrical effect.
 Like many of Wakamatsu's films of this period, Go, Go, Second Time Virgin is set mostly at one location—an apartment rooftop.
 It was shot in four days with a minimal budget.